 This Anglo-Indian dish combines a western concept with Indian ingredients.
-The result is, as my four-year-old son says, "Yummy in your tummy!"
-I like to serve Stuffed Roast Chicken Indian Style with Lachcha Paratha (flaky, layered Indian flatbread) Enjoy!Continue to 5 of 5 below.
+Serve Stuffed Roast Chicken Indian Style with Lachcha Paratha (flaky, layered Indian flatbread) Enjoy!Continue to 5 of 5 below.

 05 of 05

-I love this simple, easy-to-prepare Chutney.
-My Mom usually serves it with Pulaos and Biryanis.
-It also tastes really good with Stuffed Parathas.
+We love this simple, easy-to-prepare chutney.
+It is usually served with pulaos and piryanis.
+It also tastes good with stuffed parathas.